Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Method for Comparison with Experimental Data

 where $N_\mu(E_{\rm prim})$ is the unmodified muon number, and the integration region is defined by $R:\; x_{\text{lab}} \leq 1$, $0.1$~GeV $< E_{\text{proj}} < E_{\text{prim}}$, and $0.1$~GeV $< x_{\text{lab}} E_{\text{proj}} < E_{\text{prim}}$.

-In practice, the integral was evaluated by computing $\zeta\times\mathcal{D}$ in each bin and summing over the entire phase space.
-For bins near the $x_{\text{lab}}^{\text{thr}}$ boundary, each bin was subdivided into 100 finer bins, and $\zeta\times\mathcal{D}$ was averaged over them to improve numerical accuracy.
+In practice, the integral is evaluated by computing $\zeta\times\mathcal{D}$ in each bin and summing over the entire phase space.
+For bins near the $x_{\text{lab}}^{\text{thr}}$ boundary, each bin is subdivided into 100 finer bins, and $\zeta\times\mathcal{D}$ is averaged over them to improve numerical accuracy.

-For a primary nucleus of mass number $A$, we adopted the superposition model of nucleon interactions, which is appropriate for calculating means of air shower observables.
+For a primary nucleus of mass number $A$, we adopt the superposition model of nucleon interactions, which is appropriate for calculating means of air shower observables.
 The muon number is then given by distributing the primary energy among $A$ nucleons and summing their contributions:

 with

 where $\mathcal{D}^{\text{proton}}$ is the derivative matrix for a proton primary.
 The integration region $R'$ is defined as $x_{\text{lab}} \leq 1$, $0.1$~GeV $< E_{\text{proj}} < E_{\text{prim}}/A$, and $0.1$~GeV $< x_{\text{lab}} E_{\text{proj}} < E_{\text{prim}}/A$.